The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Background Appendix

 The Family Laws (\textit{Mibun h\=o}) within the Meiji Civil Code dating from 1898 similarly provided for male dominance over women within the family.
 The Laws instituted as legal standards rights accruing to the head of a household (\textit{kosyu ken}), rights of succession to family headship (\textit{katoku s\=ozoku}), and the family system based on the subordination of female family members (\textit{ie seido}).
-Although bigamy was forbidden for both husband and wife, adultery committed by a wife was recognized grounds for divorce, while adultery on the husband's part could only be a reason for divorce if he were found guilty of the crime of illicit intercourse.
-The Meiji Civil Code also established the household head as the superior authority within the family, giving him the right to determine the residence of a family member and the right to decide marriages and adoptions.
-Accordingly, as heads of households, husbands and fathers were legally permitted to remove members from the family register if they became married or adopted a child without their permission.
-Parental authority in principle rested solely with the father, only to be exercised by the mother when a father was unable to do so.
-When mothers carried out financial management or other legal acts related to property on behalf of a child, the agreement of a family council (\textit{shinzoku kai}; family members selected by the court) was required (see \citet[pp. 200--202]{Wakita2011}; \citet[pp. 170--171]{Kurushima2015}).
+Although bigamy was forbidden for both husband and wife, adultery committed by a wife was recognized as grounds for divorce, while adultery on the husband's part could only be a reason for divorce if he was found guilty of the crime of illicit intercourse.
+The Meiji Civil Code also established the household head as a superior authority within the family, giving him the right to determine the residence of a family member, and decide on marriage and adoption.
+Accordingly, as heads of household, husbands and fathers were legally permitted to remove members from the family register if they married or had adopted a child without their permission.
+In principle, parental authority rested solely on the father and was only exercised by the mother when the father was unable to do so.
+When mothers carry out financial management or other legal acts related to property on behalf of a child, the agreement of the family council (\textit{shinzoku kai}; family members selected by the court) is required (Wakita 2011, pp. ~200--202; Kurushima 2015, pp.~170--171).

-The family system (\textit{ie seido}) was maintained as prescribed by the former civil code, and women did not achieve the right to vote, even in the interwar period.
-The rights of household heads were exceptionally strong in prewar Japan because of a family system legitimized by law.
-Therefore, the position of women remained low in the lead-up to World War II.
+The family system (\textit{ie seido}) was maintained as prescribed by the former civil code, and women did not have the right to vote, even during the interwar period.
+The rights of household heads were exceptionally strong in prewar Japan because of the family system legitimized by law.
+Therefore, the position of women remained low in the lead until World War II.